kouphax/yobriefca.se/resources/content/entries/2014-06-19-estimation-and-the-end-of-everything.md

 ### The End of Everything

 It may have seemed like a small thing to enforce estimates as targets but you've just ruined the world a bit more.
 Your teams write crappy broken software because they hate what they do.
-They hate what we do because they are forced to work against arbitrary timescales like Battery Chickens - no light, hemmed in pushing out sub standard cheap tiny bits of code as often as possible.
+They hate what we do because they are forced to work against arbitrary timescales like battery chickens - no light, hemmed in pushing out sub-standard cheap bits of code as often as possible.
+Quantity over quality, no time for quality, no way no how.

-Look what we did.
-Shame on us.
+This is the end of everything.

 <blockquote class="warning">If you got this far and are fuming at how inarticulate, inaccurate or generally wrong this piece is - you're right.
 You still read it and that page hit in Google Analytics is all I care about.
 That or it could be a joke.</blockquote>